Skip to Content

 Image highlighting First Nations engagement with the Southwest Library project

-Through Indigenous Engagement with Mississauga of the Credit First Nation and Six Nations of the Grand River we heard:
+Through Indigenous Engagement with Mississaugas of the Credit First Nation and Six Nations of the Grand River we heard:

 • The importance of water and access to water – library landscape design incorporates bioswales to receive rainwater runoff and a rain garden